Did you know?

 Governance – Ireland expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-In Ireland, however, men outvote women by nearly 6 percentage points.
+In Ireland, however, men outvote women by an estimated nearly 6 percentage points.
 Income can also have a strong influence on voter turnout.
 In Ireland, voter turnout for the top 20% of the population is an estimated 69%, whereas the participation rate of the bottom 20% is an estimated 67%.
-This 2 percentage point difference is much lower than the OECD average difference of 12 percentage points, and suggests there is broad social inclusion in Ireland’s democratic institutions.
+This 2 percentage point difference is much lower than the OECD average difference of 11 percentage points, and suggests there is broad social inclusion in Ireland’s democratic institutions.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.